NervanaSystems/ngraph/doc/sphinx/source/frameworks/generic.rst

 Memory allocation
 -----------------

-Buffer pointers should be aligned at the 64-byte boundary.
+Buffer pointers should be aligned on 64-byte boundaries.
 NUMA policy should be configured for local memory allocation (``numactl --localloc``).
-For detail on using the